ElChapo99/ElChapo99/README.md

 # They are useful for putting information about the players tracked quest on a scoreboard
 # You may want to keep the names of them the same for ALL quests for this use-case
 placeholders:
-  description: "&9Mata 200 CERDOS."
+  description: "&9Mata 200 OVEJAS."
   progress: " &8- &9{harvest:progress}/200"

 options:
-  category: "pig"
+  category: "sheep"
   requires: []
   repeatable: false
   cooldown: